emmveqz/grpc-web-native/README.md

 Yes.
 Using the browser native `fetch` instead of `xhr` or `websockets`.

 No need to wait for `WebTransport` to be implemented and standardized in safari.
-Which also needs to be implemented to @grpc/grpc-js (server).
+Which also needs to be implemented to npm pkg @grpc/grpc-js (server).

 ## Abort Support